api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 The only way to gain representation in the DAO is to stake API3 tokens in the pool.
 Staked tokens give their holders the right to take part in the governance of the API3 ecosystem through the DAO.
-To vote token holders must stake their API3 tokens in the pool, which also gives them access to weekly inflationary [rewards](./rewards.md) but also share in the risk of service coverage.
+To vote token holders must stake their API3 tokens in the pool, which also gives them access to weekly staking rewards but also share in the risk of service coverage.

 All governing parties will be exposed to all risks and rewards of API3, and will govern to optimize them.
 Inflationary rewards and the staked tokens being used